-Figure 1: Summary of our preliminary results showing the effects of ephrinB2 in BLA on fear memory formation and molecular and cellular events in BLA (see below and figures 3-7 for details).
+Figure 1: Summary of our preliminary results demonstrating the effects of ephrinB2 in BLA on fear memory formation and molecular and cellular events in BLA (see below and Figures 3-7 for details).

-Objectives

-Objective 1#: Elucidating the roles of ephrinB2 in excitatory neurons in BLA in fear memory formation.
-Our preliminary results (Figure 3) show that ephrinB2 in excitatory neurons in the basolateral amygdala (BLA) is essential for long-term (LTM), but not short-term (STM), fear conditioning memory formation.
-We will further elucidate the cellular and molecular mechanisms whereby ephrinB2 regulates the consolidation of fear memory in excitatory neurons.
-We will delete ephrinB2 in excitatory neurons in BLA and study ephrinB2 roles in glutamate transmission, CREB activation and neuronal morphology in fear memory formation.
+Objective #1: Elucidate the roles that ephrinB2 expressed in excitatory neurons in the BLA plays in fear memory formation.
+In preliminary experiments (Figure 3), we found that ephrinB2 expression in excitatory neurons in the BLA is essential for LTM but not short-term memory (STM) formation in a fear conditioning memory paradigm.
+In this Objective, we will further clarify the cellular and molecular mechanisms whereby ephrinB2 regulates the consolidation of fear memory in excitatory neurons by deleting ephrinB2 in excitatory neurons in the BLA and studying its roles in glutamate transmission, CREB activation, and neuronal morphology in this context.

-Objective 2#: Studying the roles of ephrinB2 in astrocytes in BLA in fear memory formation.
-We show in preliminary results that ephrinB2 in astrocytes is needed for long-term, but not short-term, fear memory formation (Figure 4).
-However, it is not known how ephrinB2 in astrocytes mediates memory.
-We will further study the cellular and molecular mechanisms whereby ephrinB2 in astrocytes regulates fear conditioning memory consolidation in BLA.
-We remove ephrinB2 from BLA and explore ephrinB2 roles in regulating astrocytic glutamate transporters, astrocytic regulation of glutamate transmission in neurons, neuronal morphology and neurogenesis in fear memory formation.
+Objective #2: Clarify the functions of ephrinB2 expressed in astrocytes in the BLA during fear memory formation.
+In preliminary experiments, we also found that ephrinB2 expression in astrocytes is required for long-term, but not short-term, fear memory formation (Figure 4).
+How astrocytic ephrinB2 mediates memory, however, remains unknown.
+In this objective, we will explore the cellular and molecular mechanisms whereby astrocytic ephrinB2 regulates fear conditioning memory consolidation in the BLA.
+We will remove ephrinB2 from the BLA and determine how this affects astrocytic glutamate transporters, astrocytic regulation of glutamate transmission in neurons, neuronal morphology, and neurogenesis in the context of fear memory formation.